prwheeler/time-svc-rsrc-driver/README.md

 # Time of day service resource driver

-A project to explore how to write a custom humanitect resource driver
+A project to explore how to write a custom humanitec resource driver

 ## Deploying